brilliapps/very-long-string-numbers-math/README.md

 # very-long-string-numbers-math
 Doing basc math operations on not very, or very, very, very long integer or decimal numbers suplied as a string.

+I intended things to be very easy to use. so just two files download them and open the html file in your browser - that's it.
+No composer, npm - just your browser - even not the newest one

    License - free, you can modify the code as you need